-3. Knowing the changeable parameters, you can adjust the isochrone map on your needs.
-Unfortunately, these options are restricted to 60min/100km with max 10 intervals (Pic.
+3. Knowing the changeable parameters, you can adjust the isochrone map to your needs.
+Unfortunately, these options are restricted to 60min/100km with max of 10 intervals (Pic.
 11).

 When you generate the map, as you want.
 You should get the result as per above (Pic.
 11).
 It doesn’t mean, that you definitely must use all intervals generated.
 Just take a look at the table at the very bottom and double-check your values (Pic.
 12).
 They still can be removed, when necessary.

-Apart from the reachability time interval you also have another useful information like area (square km), destination factor or population within the travel time interval, that can be interesting.
+Apart from the reachability time interval you also have other useful information like area (square km), destination factor or population within the travel time interval, which can be interesting.

 4. Taking into account, that everything with your map is alright.
 You can download it as a file on your hard drive (Pic.
 13).